EvSniper/EvSniper/README.md

 - 👋 Hi, I’m @EvSniper
 - 👀 I’m interested in Robotics, AI, Game Development, Traveling, Games.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning creating websites and how to host them.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing atm.
-- 📫 How to reach me ...
+- 📫 How to reach me scottnburch@gmail.com

 <!---
 EvSniper/EvSniper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.